Kwame Porter Robinson, Ph.D.

 About

-As an assistant professor at Wayne State University, Ilitch School of Business, Kwame develops interdisciplinary theory within case-based work across various problem domains.
-His primary investigative techniques are systems building, field studies, and quasi-experimental designs.
-For evaluation he largely uses quantitative and mixed-methods methods.
-Prior to academia he worked for several years in industry as CEO, research engineer, data scientist and machine learning engineer for both government and private corporations.
-Kwame earned his Ph.D. from the University of Michigan in the School of Information.
+Dr. Robinson’s interdisciplinary theory development is grounded in case-based work across various domains.
+His primary investigative techniques include systems building, field studies, and quasi-experimental designs, primarily through mixed methods designs.
+Prior to academia, he gained valuable industry experience as a CEO, research engineer, data scientist, and machine learning engineer for both government and private corporations.
+He earned his Ph.D. from the University of Michigan’s School of Information.
 His dissertation committee included Dr. Eglash, Dr. Robert, Dr. Guzdial, and Dr. Bennett.

 Publications